On the second morning of this month of July, I checked in on someone. That someone was Notre Dame (seen above).

 ~oodles of Gien vintage plates, platters and dishes~

-2. Finding two hotels in Paris that offered wonderful service, and one with a classic Parisian balcony to relax upon and watch the city go about its day. (stop by during French Week – August 11-19 – to learn more about each of these hotels and why I chose them)
+2. Finding two hotels in Paris that offered wonderful service, and one with a classic Parisian balcony to relax upon and watch the city go about its day. (stop by during French Week – August 11-19 – to learn more about each of these hotels and why I chose them – Update!
+Read 9 Places in Paris I Recommend for Dining, Sleeping, Exploring and Finding the Perfect Croissant)

 3. Watching a mama duck and her three ducklings safely cross a neighborhood road, all drivers yielding thoughtfully and patiently.

-4. Watching the U.S. Women’s Soccer Team win the World Cup in Lyon, France, while traveling in France.
+4. Watching the U.S. Women’s Soccer Team win the World Cup in Lyon, France, while I was traveling in France.

-5. Cooking in Susan Hermann Loomis kitchen in Louviers, Normandy, with the instruction of Susan Hermann Loomis! (a detailed post will be shared during French Week of my three-day cooking class)
+5. Cooking in Susan Hermann Loomis kitchen in Louviers, Normandy, with the instruction of Susan Hermann Loomis! (read a detailed post of my 3-day cooking class experience here)

 6. An early arrival of these linen striped pajamas and finding they fit and feel perfectly!
 Tickled beyond does not fully describe my delight.
 Last night, sleep was very sweet.